Rachel Zegler: Political views

-Zegler has spoken out against colorism regarding the Latino community.
-In 2022, she stated, "I'm a white Latina.
-I don't get stopped on the street for the way that I look.
-That's my privilege, but when I speak Spanish on the subway, I've been spit on.
-I've been told to go back to where I came from, even when I was born in suburban New Jersey."

-She has publicly supported Gaza in the Israeli–Palestinian conflict since 2021.
-In October 2023, Zegler joined Artists4Ceasefire and signed a letter urging Joe Biden to call for a ceasefire during the war in Gaza.
+She has publicly supported Palestine in the Israeli–Palestinian conflict since 2021.
+In October 2023, Zegler joined Artists4Ceasefire and signed a letter urging Joe Biden to call for a ceasefire during the war.
 In January 2024, she encouraged her followers on Instagram to pressure government leaders for a ceasefire.
 In August 2024, she tweeted, "and always remember, Free Palestine".
 Snow White producer Marc Platt voiced concerns about Zegler's Israeli co-star Gal Gadot receiving death threats, which they attributed to Zegler's post.
 This led Disney to provide additional security for Gadot.
-After the film's release, Platt's son Jonah partially blamed its box office underperformance on Zegler's public remarks, confirming that his father had flown to New York to reprimand Zegler for her remarks.
+After the film's release, Platt's son Jonah confirmed that his father had flown to New York to reprimand Zegler for her remarks.